Monserrate

 Monserrate (/es/; named after Catalan homonym mountain Montserrat) is a mountain over 10000 ft high that overlooks the city center of Bogotá, the capital city of Colombia.
 It rises to 3152 meters above the sea level, where there is a church (built in the 17th century) with a shrine, devoted to El Señor Caído ("The Fallen Lord").

 The Mountain, already considered sacred in pre-Columbian times when the area was inhabited by the indigenous Muisca, is a pilgrim destination, as well as a major tourist attraction.
 In addition to the church, the summit contains restaurants, cafeteria, souvenir shops and many smaller tourist facilities.
 Monserrate can be accessed by aerial tramway (a cable car known as the teleférico), by funicular, or by climbing, the preferred way of pilgrims.
 The climbing route was previously closed due to wildfires and landslides caused by a drought, but it reopened in 2017.

 All downtown Bogotá, south Bogotá and some sections of the north of the city are visible facing west, making it a popular destination to watch the sunset over the city.
 Every year, Monserrate and its neighbour Guadalupe attract many tourists.

 History

-Pre-Colombian era
+Pre-Columbian era

 The history of Monserrate goes back to the pre-Columbian era.
 Before the Spanish conquest, the Bogotá savanna was inhabited by the Muisca, who were organised in their loose Muisca Confederation.
 The indigenous people, who had a thorough understanding of astronomy, called Monserrate quijicha caca; "grandmother's foot".
 At the solstice of June, the Sun, represented in their religion by the solar god Sué, rises exactly from behind Monserrate, as seen from Bolívar Square.
 The Spanish conquistadors in the early colonial period replaced the Muisca temples by catholic buildings.
 The first primitive cathedral of Bogotá was constructed on the northeastern corner of Bolívar Square in 1539, a year after the foundation of the capital of the New Kingdom of Granada.